jamesroblin/escape-the-mad-house/README.md

 You've just arrived home from a long day at your job as an accountant.
 You open your front door and step in.
 Oh no, the door behind you closes and you’ve entered the mad house!

-On encountering the shear madness of the mad house, you're split personalities start triggering.
+On encountering the shear madness of the mad house, your split personalities start triggering.
+You're going to have to work hard to keep them all working together if you want to survive this mad house!

 > Shuffle the **Personality Cards** and place the pile face down in the middle of the table.
 This is the **Personality Deck**.
 >
 > Distribute one of each **Reaction Card** to every player.

-Derek, you better find your way out of this mad house.
+Derek, you better find your way out of this place.
 It looks dangerous and full of strange things.

 > Randomly pick an **Exit Card** and place it on the bottom of the **Room Deck**.
 >